AndreaFavero71/stepper_sensorless_homing/README.md

 The TMC 2209 integrates a UART, to wich a RP2040 is connected to check the StallGuard reading by the driver.<br>
 When the torque applied to the motor increases, the StallGuard value decreases.<br>

-This code is for RP2040 or RP2350 microprocessors, as it leverages on the PIO feature; Boards with these micros are Raspberry Pi Pico, Pico2, RP2040-Zero, RP2350-Zero, and many others.<br>
+This code is for RP2040 or RP2350 microprocessors, as it leverages on the PIO features; Boards with these micros are Raspberry Pi Pico, Pico2, RP2040-Zero, RP2350-Zero, and many others.<br>
-I'm working on a larger project with stepper motors and RP2040 microprocessor and this part might be useful to other makers.<br>
+I'm working on a larger project with stepper motors and RP2040 microprocessor, and this specific part might be useful to other makers.

-<br><br>
+<br><br><br>

 ## Showcasing video:
 Showcase objective: Stepper motor stopping in the middle of two contraints (homes).<br>